lexra/kpdocker/README.md

 #### 3.8.2.1 Arguments to `km.analysis()`

-* input_mapping (Dict): Dictionary of mapping input data to a specific input.
+* `input_mapping (Dict)`: Dictionary of mapping input data to a specific input.
 Input data should be a list of numpy array.
-* output_dir (str, optional): path to the output directory.
+* `output_dir (str, optional)`: path to the output directory.
 Defaults to /data1/kneron_flow.
-* threads (int, optional): multithread setting.
+* `threads (int, optional)`: multithread setting.
 Defaults to 4.
-* quantize_mode (str, optional): quantize_mode setting.
+* `quantize_mode (str, optional)`: quantize_mode setting.
 Currently support default and post_sigmoid.
 Defaults to "default".
-* datapath_range_method (str, optional): could be 'mmse' or 'percentage. mmse: use snr-based-range method. percentage: use arbitary percentage.
+* `datapath_range_method (str, optional)`: could be 'mmse' or 'percentage. mmse: use snr-based-range method. percentage: use arbitary percentage.
 Default to 'percentage'.
-* percentage (float, optional): used under 'percentage' mode.
+* `percentage (float, optional)`: used under 'percentage' mode.
 Suggest to set value between 0.999 and 1.0.
 Use 1.0 for detection models.
 Defaults to 0.999.
-* percentile (float, optional): used under 'mmse' mode.
+* `percentile (float, optional)`: used under 'mmse' mode.
 The range to search.
 The larger the value, the larger the search range, the better the performance but the longer the simulation time.
 Defaults to 0.001,
-* outlier_factor (float, optional): used under 'mmse' mode.
+* `outlier_factor (float, optional)`: used under 'mmse' mode.
 The factor applied on outliers.
 For example, if clamping data is sensitive to your model, set outlier_factor to 2 or higher.
 Higher outlier_factor will reduce outlier removal by increasing range.
 Defaults to 1.0.
-* datapath_bitwidth_mode: choose from "int8"/"int16". ("int16" not supported in kdp520).
+* `datapath_bitwidth_mode`: choose from "int8"/"int16". ("int16" not supported in kdp520).
-* weight_bitwidth_mode: choose from "int8"/"int16". ("int16" not supported in kdp520).
+* `weight_bitwidth_mode`: choose from "int8"/"int16". ("int16" not supported in kdp520).
-* model_in_bitwidth_mode: choose from "int8"/"int16". ("int16" only for internal debug usage).
+* `model_in_bitwidth_mode`: choose from "int8"/"int16". ("int16" only for internal debug usage).
-* model_out_bitwidth_mode: choose from "int8"/"int16". (currently should be same as model_in_bitwidth_mode).
+* `model_out_bitwidth_mode`: choose from "int8"/"int16". (currently should be same as model_in_bitwidth_mode).
-* fm_cut (str, optional): could be "default" or "deep_search".
+* `fm_cut (str, optional)`: could be "default" or "deep_search".
 Deep search mode optimizes the performance but takes longer.
 Defaults to "default".
-* mode (int, optional): running mode for the analysis.
+* `mode (int, optional)`: running mode for the analysis.
   * 0: run ip_evaluator only.
-  * 1: run knerex (for quantization) only.
+  * 1 (Defaults): run knerex (for quantization) only.
   * 2: run knerex + dynasty + compiler + csim + bit-true-match check. dynasty will inference only 1 image and only check quantization accuracy of output layers.
   * 3: run knerex + dynasty + compiler + csim + bit-true-match check. dynasty will inference all images and dump results of all layers.
 It will provide most detailed analysis but will take much longer time.
-* Defaults to 1.
-* optimize (int, optional): level of optimization.
+* `optimize (int, optional)`: level of optimization.
 0-2, the larger number, the better model performance, but takes longer.
 Defaults to 0.
-* export_dynasty_dump (bool, optional): whether export the dump result when running dynasty.
+* `export_dynasty_dump (bool, optional)`: whether export the dump result when running dynasty.
 Defaults to False.

 Returns: path to the output bie file.